Reviews You Can Rely On

 App Features

-Theoretically, you can simply plug wireless earbuds into your ears and be good to go, but in practice, many require more customization or setup to get them working properly.
-Some earbuds require manual pairing, while others allow for customization of features, making them more involved than your typical pair of wired earbuds.
+Theoretically, you can insert wireless earbuds into your ears, pair them, and be good to go, but in practice, many require more customization or setup to work properly.
+Some earbuds require manual pairing, while others allow for customization of features, making them more involved than traditional wired earbuds.

 Sony offers an easy-to-use app with adjustable EQ and other popular functions.
 Credit: Natalie Kafader